Large photos for manifestations on glass office dividers

 [Design by Leicester architects Pick Everard]

-The exterior photos are taken using our elevated MegaMast – a tripod and remote control system for the camera, going up to 8 metres.
+The exterior photos are taken using our elevated MegaMast.
+It’s a tripod and remote control system for the camera, going up to 8 metres.
 There are some more details about using such equipment in another post about making use of different viewpoints.

 An essential part of the interior design was to apply translucent prints to many of the glass panels, for decorative and privacy purposes.

-Filmed Manifestations such as these are also important to comply with building regulations, since fully glazed panels are required to have a manifestation applied.
+Filmed Manifestations such as these are also important to comply with building regulations.
+Remember that fully glazed panels are required to have a manifestation applied.

-Photos let light through the glass keeping an open feel, but diffuse it enough that whilst room occupancy is obvious, there are limited direct views.
+Photos let light through the glass keeping an open feel.
+They also diffuse it enough that whilst room occupancy is obvious, there are limited direct views.
 The images also make the glass visible (hence the term manifestation), since in a busy workplace it’s easy to be distracted and mistake a panel for a door or vice versa.

 Northlight Images supplied a collection of our local Leicester images at high resolution for use by the interior design team.